5-Step Guide To Stop Procrastinating And Get Motivated

 According to habit expert Charles Duhigg, rewarding yourself after a job well done can help create powerful shifts in your mindset.

-And he would know.
-He literally wrote the book on the subject with The Power of Habit (one of my favorite books on behavior).
-Something like eating chocolate at the end of a workout, for example, is a simple way to ignite the reward centers in your brain and cement the good feelings that are required for a habit to take root.
+And, he would know.
+Duhigg literally wrote the book on the subject with The Power of Habit (one of our favorite books on behavior).
+Something like eating chocolate at the end of a workout is a simple way to ignite the reward centers in your brain.
+This helps cement the good feelings that are required for a habit to take root.